 Regardless of wait times, it’s a big decision to make anyway.
 So, there’s no need to rush.
 Take your time and when the ring’s ready, you’ll be ready.

 As art collectors, we tend to have a keen interest in the value of beautiful things.
-But what makes paintings, coins, and engagement rings valuable isn’t a simple answer.
+But what makes paintings, coins, and diamond rings valuable isn’t a simple answer.
 For engagement rings, most of its value rests in its cultural significance and its sentimentality between the couple.